 Dividing Shared Marital Debts

 You and your spouse must divide your shared debts along with your property and assets.
 Commonly shared debts include:

 - Home loans

 - Other independent loans

-Pickard Law works diligently on your behalf, ensuring even and equitable distribution of debts between both parties.
+We work diligently on your behalf, ensuring the even and equitable distribution of debts between both parties.

 Contact Us Today

-Contact the firm of Pickard Law today at 303-989-6655 to schedule a confidential, free consultation.
+Contact us at Pickard Law, P.C., today to schedule a confidential, free consultation.
 Allow our skilled family law attorneys to help you negotiate a separation agreement that is fair and equitable to you and your spouse.

 During a divorce, it is common for one of the marital partners to request maintenance – otherwise known as alimony – as part of the separation agreement the former spouses accept at the end of their marriage.
 If you or your partner makes more money than the other, the lower-earning spouse will usually seek maintenance.

-Generally speaking, the longer you are married, and the higher the income difference, your payments will either be more substantial or paid over a longer period.
+Generally speaking, if the duration of the marriage is long and the income difference between spouses is high, then the payments will either be more substantial or paid over a longer period.
 Many factors determine an award of maintenance.
-Call 303-989-6655 today and speak with a family law attorney at Pickard Law, P.C., to understand your options.
+Call 303-989-6655 today to speak with a family law attorney at Pickard Law, P.C., to understand your options.